tsamantanis/titanic-data-visualization/README.md

 - border radius
 - border width, color, and style

+Use sort to organize the data.
+You can sort on:

+- Age
+- Fare
+- pclass
+- gender/sex
+- embarked

+Use filter to break up the data and show a subset of the data.
+You can filter on:

+- gender/sex
+- pclass
+- fare
+- age

 ## What might it look like?

 Here are a few examples.
 You can try and recreate these, or come up with your own variations.